engivan-oracle/developer/java-management/understand-concepts-related-to-oci-resources-for-jms/understand-concepts-related-to-oci-resources-for-jms.md

 3. Policies:

-    - See [Managing Policies](https://docs.oracle.com/en-us/iaas/Content/Identity/policieshow/how-policies-work.htm) for its definition and details.
+    - See [How Policies Work](https://docs.oracle.com/en-us/iaas/Content/Identity/policieshow/how-policies-work.htm) for its definition and details.
     - To enable basic features, policies are applied to three categories:

         A. User group "FLEET\_MANAGERS":